Connect with us

 Workers use cement at a construction site.
 PHOTO | FILE

-A proposed law that obligates Kenyan builders to use ready mix concrete has rattled developers who say it will lead to unhealthy business practices.
+A proposed law that obligates Kenyan builders to use ready-mix concrete has rattled developers who say it will lead to unhealthy business practices.

-According to the Buildings Inspectorate secretary Moses Nyakiongora, the draft law seeks to stem the rising cases of building collapse across the country, a trend that has been attributed to the use of poorly mixed concrete.
+According to the Buildings Inspectorate Secretary Moses Nyakiongora, the draft law seeks to stem the rising cases of building collapse across the country, a trend that has been attributed to the use of poorly mixed concrete.

 “Cement makers have labs to test the required standards for concrete, which will help address quality issues,” Mr Nyakiongora said, adding that no on-site mixing would be condoned once the law takes effect.

-Although the proposal has reportedly received support from key industry players, some Kenyans have lamented that it will not improve workmanship but it will instead give cement firms unfair advantage over other ready-mix suppliers.
+Although the proposal has reportedly received support from key industry players, some Kenyans have lamented that it will not improve workmanship but it will instead give cement firms an unfair advantage over other ready-mix suppliers.

 “The on-site casting of concrete is done all over the world.
-What is the big deal in measuring sand, cement, ballast and water on site?
-Are these cement companies also manufacturing sand, ballast and water?” he added.
+What is the big deal in measuring sand, cement, ballast, and water on site?
+Are these cement companies also manufacturing sand, ballast, and water?” he added.

 Established companies such as Bamburi Cement are expected to be the major beneficiaries of the proposed law.
-The company recently launched a mobile testing laboratory that will help builders to ascertain quality of concrete.
+The company recently launched a mobile testing laboratory that will help builders to ascertain the quality of concrete.

 Peter Lugaria is a seasoned journalist with a degree in Communications from Daystar University with over a decade of experience in reporting on the latest building materials, fixtures, and appliances.